peterhinch/micropython_ir/README.md

  4. `*args` Any further args will be passed to the callback.

 Protocol specific args:
- 1. `extended` is an NEC specific boolean.
+ 1. `extended` NEC specific `bool`.
 Remotes using the NEC protocol can send 8 or 16 bit addresses.
-If `True` 16 bit addresses are assumed - an 8 bit address will be correctly received.
-Set `False` to enable extra error checking for remotes that return an 8 bit address.
+If `True` 16 bit addresses are assumed.
+If an 8 bit address is sent it will be received as a 16 bit value comprising the address and (in bits 8-15) its ones complement.
+Set `False` to enable error checking for remotes that return an 8 bit address: the complement will be checked and the address will be returned as an 8-bit value.
- 2. `bits=20` Sony specific.
-The SIRC protocol comes in 3 variants: 12, 15 and
+ 2. `bits=20` Sony specific `int`.
+The SIRC protocol comes in 3 variants: 12,
- 20 bits.
+ 15 and 20 bits.
 The default will handle bitstreams from all three types of remote.
-A value matching your remote improves the timing and reduces the  likelihood of errors when handling repeats: in 20-bit mode SIRC timing when a button is held down is tight.
+A value matching your remote improves the timing reducing the likelihood of errors when handling repeats: in 20-bit mode SIRC timing when a button is held down is tight.
 A worst-case 20-bit block takes 39ms nominal, yet the repeat time is 45ms nominal.
-On ESP32 20-bit mode did not work well.
  The Sony remote tested issues both 12 bit and 15 bit streams.

 The callback takes the following args:
- 1. `data` Integer value fom the remote.
+ 1. `data` (`int`) Value from the remote.
 A negative value indicates an error except for the value of -1 which signifies an NEC repeat code (see below).
- 2. `addr` Address from the remote
+ 2. `addr` (`int`) Address from the remote.
+ 3. `ctrl` (`int`) The meaning of this is protocol dependent.
+ NEC: 0
- 3. `ctrl` 0 in the case of NEC.
-Philips protocols toggle this bit on repeat button presses.
-If the button is held down the bit is not toggled.
+ Philips: this is toggled 1/0 on repeat button presses.
+If the button is held down it is not toggled.
 The  transmitter demo implements this behaviour.
- In the case of Sony the value will be 0 unless receiving a 20-bit stream, in which case it will hold the extended value.
+ Sony: 0 unless receiving a 20-bit stream, in which case it holds the extended value.
  4. Any args passed to the constructor.

 Class variable: